cbaziotis/ekphrasis/README.md

-Collection of lightweight text tools, geared towards text from social networks, such as Twitter or Facebook.
-The tool performs tokenization, word normalization, word segmentation (for splitting hashtags) and spell correction, using word statistics from 2 big corpora (english Wikipedia, twitter - 330mil english tweets).
+Collection of lightweight text tools, geared towards text from social networks, such as Twitter or Facebook, for tokenization, word normalization, word segmentation (for splitting hashtags) and spell correction, using word statistics from 2 big corpora (english Wikipedia, twitter - 330mil english tweets).

 _ekphrasis_ was developed as part of the text processing pipeline for